vielhuber/chefcookie/README.md

 const cc = new chefcookie({});
 ```

-or include it the old way:
+or include it the traditional way:
 ```html
 <script src="chefcookie.min.js"></script>
 ```